subsquid/docs/docs/deploy-squid/pricing.md

 ## Transition to the Paid Plans

 The transition to the paid plans will take place in September 2023 to enable smooth onboarding.
-The existing Aquarium users will be able to see the usage and the provisional billing for September, with a full rebate of the total invoice.
+The existing Cloud users will be able to see the usage and the provisional billing for September, with a full rebate of the total invoice.
 The grace period ends on October 1st, 2023 with the payment rails enabled in the Aquairum app.

 ## FAQ